 Our Intake Process

 1. Call ahead to confirm that there is space available for your pet.
-Please note that wee do not euthanize animals for space.
+Please note that we do not euthanize animals for space.

-3. If you are surrendering your dog, fill out and submit an online surrender form for dogs here: https://www.shelterluv.com/matchme/owner-surrender/RIS/Dog At this time, we do not have an online form for cats and small animals.
-You will be asked to fill one out when you arrive at the shelter.
+3. If you are surrendering your dog, fill out and submit an online profile. ***Please note: we do not have an online profile form for cats or small animals.
+Please contact our shelter for more information on surrendering a cat or small animal.

 4. When you arrive, please leave your pet outside (in your car or with a friend) and notify staff that you have arrived.
 Please do NOT leave an animal in a hot car.
 If you are relinquishing a dog, you will be directed to bring him to the kennel area by walking down to the end of the building and meeting a staff person at the garage door.
 Cats and small animals may come into the lobby area in a pet carrier.